CAI23sbP/GRU_AC/README.md

 [Note]

-all paramters are same, except which has recurrent neural network or not.
+all parameters are same, except which has recurrent neural network or not.

-LSTM and GRU has same hidden_state shape.
+LSTM and GRU, both have same hidden_state shape.

 1. LSTM PPO